maydogan17/Deciphering-Distant-Aliens-26/README.md

 Then we can search this array in the given alien and word matrix and find the alien.
 This search in the matrix process takes O(k.j) time.
 Where j is the number of aliens.

 However, our implementation is not returning back to index after finding consecutive ones.
 When we first implemented it, we did not realize the problem.
-The problem here is because we are not going back to next index and we are continuing the index after consecutive words.
+The problem is we are not going back to next index and we are continuing the index after consecutive words.
 To clarify the situation think the example at the top.
 In described implementation we are turning back to 6th index.
 But in our implementation we are continuing with index 20.
 This later implementation is not correct.
 But its worst time complexity is not O(n^2) instead O(n).